shraddha510/Paradigms_Project1/README.md

 1. Have GHC (Glasgow Haskell Compiler) installed on your system.
 2. Open a terminal or command prompt.
 3. Navigate to the directory containing the source code files.
-4. Compile the Haskell code using the command: `ghc main.hs`.
+4. Compile the Haskell code using the command: `ghc -o calculator expression_calculator.hs` or `ghc expression_calculator.hs`.
-5. Run the compiled program using the command: `./main` (on Unix/Linux) or `main.exe` (on Windows).
+5. Run the compiled program using the command: `./calculator` or `./expression_calculator` (on Unix/Linux).

 Notes:
-- This program is designed to handle expressions in prefix notation.
+- This program is designed to handle expressions written in prefix notation.
 - Ensure expressions are correctly formatted and valid, otherwise errors may occur.
+My program runs with expressions that contain spaces between the operands.
 - Use 'exit' to terminate the program.
 - Expressions without spaces between tokens may not be handled properly.
 Future improvements may address this limitation.